Full text of the Lobbyists' Code of Conduct

 Code current to and last amended on .
 Previous Version.

-The Commissioner has the authority, under the Lobbying Act, to develop and administer a Lobbyists’ Code of Conduct (the Code).
+The Commissioner of Lobbying has the authority, under the Lobbying Act, to develop and administer a Lobbyists’ Code of Conduct (the Code).
 The first version of the Code came into effect on March 1, 1997.
 In 2015, the Commissioner of Lobbying amended the Code, following a public consultation.
-The Code was referred to the House of Commons Standing Committee on Access to Information, Privacy and Ethics in spring 2015, before being published in the Canada Gazette.
+The Code was referred to the House of Commons Standing Committee on Access to Information, Privacy and Ethics in spring 2015, before being published in the Canada Gazette on November 7, 2015.
 This version of the Code came into force on December 1, 2015.

 Canadians should expect that all who participate in the development and application of public policy, laws and regulations will act in a manner that demonstrates respect for Canada’s democratic institutions.

 The purpose of the Code is to assure the Canadian public that when lobbying of public office holders takes place, it is done ethically and with the highest standards with a view to enhancing public confidence and trust in the integrity of government decision making.
 In this regard, the Code complements the registration requirements of the Lobbying Act, which came into force on July 2, 2008.